sunnidunni/gameshop/README.md

 Just wanted to open source my last project on here

-# We Play - Online Game Distribution Platform (Created by Gemini)
+# We Play - Online Game Distribution Platform (Readme assisted by Gemini)

 A full-stack e-commerce platform for digital game distribution, built with Java Spring Framework and modern web technologies.
 This project demonstrates a complete online game store similar to Steam, featuring user management, game cataloging, shopping cart functionality, and secure payment processing.